 Even though accidents can be very frustrating, try not to show your child how you're feeling.
 Explain that you want them to use the potty next time.

 If your child starts to worry about making a mess, the problem could get worse.

 My child was dry for a while, but they have started wetting themselves again

-If your child has been dry for a while, either at night, during the day or both, and starts wetting themselves again, it can mean they have a bladder infection, constipation, type 1 diabetes or threadworms.
+If your child has been dry for a while, either at night, during the day or both, and starts wetting themselves again, it may mean they have a bladder infection, constipation, or type 1 diabetes.
 Ask your GP for more advice.

 Alternatively, there may be an emotional reason.
 A change of routine or another disruption, such as moving house or a new baby arriving, can often have an effect.

 The best thing you can do is be understanding and sympathetic.
 Your child will almost certainly be upset about wetting themselves and won't be doing it on purpose.

 Stay positive and give your child gentle reminders about using the potty regularly.